Iced tea: Indonesia

+Es teh manis (sweet iced tea) is one of the most popular drinks throughout the country.
+There are some variants of iced tea including es teh serai, iced tea with lemongrass, also es teh krampul in Central Java, iced tea with slices of local orange called jeruk peras.

 South Africa

 Iced tea has become increasingly popular in South Africa and is now widely available in cafes and retail outlets countrywide.
 Nestea, Lipton, Manhattan and Fuze Tea are the most popular brands, in addition to the South African brand BOS, which uses rooibos sourced locally from the Western Cape.

 Switzerland

 Ruedi Bärlocher and Martin Sprenger, two employees of the Swiss Bischofszell beverage company, had tried the famous American iced tea and first suggested to produce ready-made iced tea in bottles.
 In 1983 Bischofszell Food Ltd. became the first producer in the world of bottled ice tea on an industrial scale.

 Turkey

 In a traditionally tea-drinking country such as Turkey, with its own tea and tea culture, iced tea became popular when Lipton introduced it in the 2000s.
 Iced teas are a popular alternative to soft drinks.
 Lipton and Nestea were the two major brands until 2012 when the contract between Coca-Cola İçecek A.Ş. and Nestea expired.
 Coca-Cola replaced Nestea with its Fuze Beverage brand, but due to the word füze meaning "missile" in Turkish, the name used for the Turkish market is Fuse Tea.
 The national tea company Çaykur is in the market with its iced tea brand 'Didi'.